Uranium market

 Exploration and development of new resources has been uneconomic during an extended period of depressed uranium prices

-Cost inflation, supply chain disruptions for essential inputs and industry skills shortages are increasing the cost of restarting idled capacity and developing new resources
+Cost inflation, supply chain disruptions for essential inputs and industry skills shortages are affecting producers’ ability to increase production, restart idled capacity and develop new resources

 Producers continue to show discipline at current prices